marko-knoebl/slides/src/sections/common/http-en.md

 Hypertext Transfer Protocol

-= protocol for requesting and transfering resources over a network
+= protocol for requesting and transferring resources over a network

 ## HTTP